Boosted second moment method in random regular graphs: Star decompositions

 For a specific example, consider the degree $d=33$.
 In this case, the density of the Markovian independent set is $\al \approx 0.13195395$, while the corresponding conditional probability is $p \approx 0.84798738$.
 Then, by Lemma~\ref{lem:thinning} we get the following densities for $\dhat$-thin independent sets for $\dhat=8,9,\ldots,14$:

 Then one can use Lemma~\ref{lem:sd1} to prove the existence of $k$-star decompositions in $\Gb_{N,33}$ for $k=17,18,19$.
 (Note that star decompositions cannot exist for $k \geq 20$ because $\alstar_{33} \leq 0.14401 < 0.175 = 1- \frac{33}{40}$.)
 As we mentioned, conditions (iii) and (iv) can be easily checked (for the choice $c=0.1$) with the tools in \cite{harangi2025star1}.
-This demonstrates that, using this method, one can reproduce many results proven in \cite{delcourt2025decomposing} with substantially smaller technical difficulty.
+This way one can reproduce many results proven in \cite{delcourt2025decomposing} with substantially smaller technical difficulty.